ghshen1/ghshen1.github.io/_pages/Research.md

 Service
 ======
+Associate Editor for
+* Journal of Forecasting

 Reviewer for
 * Journal of the Royal Statistical Society: Series B
 * Journal of the American Statistical Association
 * Journal of Machine Learning Research
+* Bernoulli
 * Statistica Sinica
 * Statistics and Computing
 * Journal of Multivariate Analysis
 * Computational Statistics & Data Analysis
-* International Conference on Learning Representations
+* International Conference on Learning Representations (ICML)
+* Neural Information Processing Systems (NeurIPS)

 Invited Talks
 ======